NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 1. Click the down arrow next to `disease outcome` and select `Text filter`.
 A `disease outcome` filter will appear on the left margin.
 2. Type in `recovered`.
 There are 33 matching rows of the original 91 rows (and these rows are selected for the subsequent steps).
 3. At the top, change the view to `Show` 50 rows.
-This way you will see all of the matching rows.
+This way, you will see all matching rows.

 > ## Exercise 2.1
 >
-> 1. How can you filter the data to instead only include persons with state `dead`?
+> 1. How can you filter the data to only include persons with the state `dead`?
-> 2. How would you further restrict this to only include females or males?
+> 2. How would you further restrict it to include only females or males?
 >
 > > ## Solution
 > > 1.
 In the `disease outcome` filter, type `dead` instead of recovered.
 > > 2.
 To restrict to only one of the sexes, in the `sex` column, run another `Text Filter`and type `female`.
-Notice that if you type `male` we also capture all expressions containing `male`, such as `female`.
+Notice that if you type `male`, we also capture all expressions containing `male`, such as `female`.
 To filter only `male`, run the filter for `female` and then use the `invert` function.
 > >
 > {: .solution}
 {: .challenge}